metalsmith/sass/README.md

   loadPaths: ['node_modules']
   entries: {
-    // add scss entry points from
+    // add scss entry points from 'lib/outside-source.scss': 'relative/to/dest.css'
-    'lib/outside-source.scss': 'style/inside-source.css'
   }
 }))
 ```

-If `process.env.NODE_ENV` is _explicitly_ set to development,`@metalsmith/sass` will automatically generate sourcemaps and will not minify the output.
+If `metalsmith.env('NODE_ENV')` is _explicitly_ set to development,`@metalsmith/sass` will automatically generate sourcemaps and will not minify the output.

 ### Entries